-8.0.1.3 Clocks
+8.1.0.3 Clocks

-Most digital need a clock, and the Caravel provide a 40 MHz clock which should suffice for most things.
+Most digital need a clock, and TinyTapeout can provide a 50 MHz clock which should suffice for most things.
 We could probably just use that clock for our temperature sensor.

-8.0.1.4 Digital
+8.1.0.4 Digital

 We need to read the digital outputs.
 We could either feed those off chip, or use a on chip micro-controller.
-The Caravel includes options to do both.
-We could connect digital outputs to the logic analyzer, and program the RISC-V to store the readings.
+The TinyTapeout includes options to do both.
+We could connect digital outputs to the logic analyzer, and program the MCU to store the readings.
 Or we could connect the digital output to the I/O and use an instrument in the lab.

-8.0.1.5 Bias
+8.1.0.5 Bias

-The Caravel does not provide bias currents (that I found), so that is something you will need to make.
+The TinyTapeout does not provide bias currents (that I found), so that is something you will need to make.

-8.0.1.6 Conclusion
+8.1.0.6 Conclusion